-Application for 1915(c) HCBS Waiver: Draft AK.005.06.04 - Sep 01, 2024
+Application for 1915(c) HCBS Waiver: AK.0263.R06.04 - Jul 01, 2023 (as of Aug 07, 2023)

 Alaska's Administrative Code at 7 AAC 49 provides applicants and participants in waiver programs the right to notice of adverse actions, an appeal of adverse actions, and a Fair Hearing.
 A notice of adverse action must be given to individuals when: their request for services is not acted upon with reasonable promptness, they are not given the choice of home and community-based services as an alternative to institutional care, they are denied the service(s), or their services are denied, suspended, reduced or terminated.